filias/gpwebpay/README.md

 # Get your merchant's private key
 private_key = os.getenv("GPWEBPAY_MERCHANT_PRIVATE_KEY")
-# Encode your private key with base64
+# Decode your private key with base64
 key_bytes = base64.b64decode(private_key)

 # Call this method to request a payment to GPWebPay.